Enhancing the significance of astrophysical events with multimessenger coincidences: Introduction

 \section{Introduction}

-Multi-messenger detections~\cite{doi:10.1146/annurev.aa.27.090189.003213,Abbott_2017,blazar} are powerful observations that can unveil extra information about astrophysical events which could not be retrieved otherwise.
+Multimessenger detections~\cite{doi:10.1146/annurev.aa.27.090189.003213,Abbott_2017,blazar} are powerful observations that can unveil extra information about astrophysical events which could not be retrieved otherwise.
 Synergistic detections can uncover source dynamics physics as different messengers carry complementary information about the processes leading to the cataclysmic event.
-In search for coincident or synergistic detections of multiple messengers, many archival and real-time follow-ups have been carried out~\cite{2013JCAP...06..008A,2014PhRvD..90j2002A,Hamburg_2020,Aartsen_2020,Aartsen_2017_2,Abbasi_2023,2022icrc.confE.950V}.
-In addition to the physical knowledge we learn, the coincident or synergistic detections also provide more precise observational guidance; for example the location of the source can be constrained better on the sky by considering the intersection of the independent localizations from different observatories.
+In search for coincident or synergistic detections of multiple messengers, many archival and real-time follow-ups have been carried out~\cite{2013JCAP...06..008A,2014PhRvD..90j2002A,Aartsen_2017_2,Albert_2019,Hamburg_2020,Aartsen_2020,2022icrc.confE.950V,Piotrzkowski_2022,Pillas_2023,Abbasi_2023,fletcher2023jointfermigbmswiftbatanalysis}.
+In addition to the physical knowledge we learn, the coincident or synergistic detections also provide more precise observational guidance; for example, the location of the source can be constrained better on the sky by considering the intersection of the independent localizations from different observatories.
 The narrower area can be searched more efficiently for further follow-ups (e.g., \cite{2021ApJ...909..126K}).
-The real-time multi-messenger searches are especially useful for this purpose~\cite{2019ICRC...36..930K}.
-Another benefit of having associations between the observations of different detectors and cosmic messengers is that an uncertain detection can become a more confident one if a counter-part is found~\cite{2021ApJ...908..216V}.
-Consequently, such joint analyses can improve the capability and impact of detectors by increasing their detection count and science reach without any hardware improvement.
+Real-time multimessenger searches are especially useful for this purpose~\cite{2019ICRC...36..930K}.
+Another benefit of having associations between the observations of different detectors and cosmic messengers is that an uncertain detection can become a more confident one if a counterpart is found~\cite{2021ApJ...908..216V,1993ApJ...417L..17K}.
+Consequently, such joint analyses can improve the capability and impact of detectors by increasing their detection count and science reach via the optimal and efficient use of existing detector hardware, maximizing the impact of past scientific investment.